Euractiv: Profile

 Apart from daily articles, Euractiv also produces special reports on specific policy topics.
 In 2016, the company introduced its flagship newsletter The Brief.
 In 2019, it launched a new round of EU-focused newsletters: The Capitals, the Tech Brief, and the Transport Brief.
 Furthermore, Euractiv specializes in hosting events that bring key stakeholders together and into conversation.
 In 2018, Euractiv organized more than 70 events, most of which were sponsored, mostly in the form of workshops or debates.

 Impact

 According to the 2023 EU Media Poll conducted by Savanta for BCW Brussels, Euractiv ranked as the fifth most influential EU source, moving into the top 10 for the first time.
+In 2025, after ranking fifth again, Euractiv itself raised doubts about the integrity of the EU Media Poll due to its small sample size.

 In 2022, a study conducted by the Council of the European Union ranked Euractiv second on the list of the most influential media outlets among Members of the European Parliament (MEPs).

-Euractiv's reporting is regularly quoted by international newspapers such as The New York Times, The Financial Times, CNN, le Figaro, Le Point and Il Post.

-Controversy

-In January 2025, Euractiv's editor-in-chief, Matthew Karnitschnig, faced criticism for an opinion piece that Amnesty International condemned as hate speech.
-The article, published on Holocaust Memorial Day, claimed that "hatred of Jews is as much a staple of daily life" in some Muslim migrant communities.
-Amnesty and others accused him of stoking anti-Muslim sentiment, while allegedly 31 Euractiv staff members reportedly raised concerns internally.